Active Substance: atazanavir sulphate

 What is Reyataz?

-Reyataz is a medicine that contains the active substance atazanavir.
+Reyataz is an antiviral medicine that contains the active substance atazanavir.
 It is available as capsules (100 mg, 150 mg, 200 mg and 300 mg).

 What is Reyataz used for?